Eduardo Berizzo: Sevilla coach reveals cancer following draw with Liverpool

 -

-Sevilla have confirmed their head coach has been diagnosed with cancer after coming from 3-0 down to draw with Liverpool in the Champions League.
+Sevilla have confirmed their head coach has cancer but denied he told players of his diagnosis in his half-time team talk to inspire their comeback from 3-0 down against Liverpool on Tuesday.

-Spanish media say Eduardo Berizzo, who is suffering with prostate cancer, told his players at half-time in Tuesday's game at Estadio Ramon Sanchez Pizjuan.

-Sevilla's players rushed to Berizzo after Guido Pizarro scored an injury-time equaliser in the 3-3 draw.
+Sevilla's players rushed to Berizzo after Guido Pizarro scored an injury-time equaliser at Estadio Ramon Sanchez Pizjuan.

 A club statement wished the 48-year-old Argentine a "speedy recovery".